macifique/hvsup01_protoboard/README.md

 Proto board for HVSUP01

 This is a small 90mm x 60mm board that demonstrates the capabilities of he HVSUP01 sensor.
-The board acts as a batery uperated IOT device using an ESP-07 or ESP-12 low cost Wifi module.
+The board acts as a battery operated IOT device using an ESP-07 or ESP-12 low cost Wifi module.

 It is powered by an ER17505 Lithium-thinoyl Chloride battery from Eve.
 The battery is directly soldered to the board.